Natural gas development is an important part of Canada’s economy.

 The future of natural gas

 While the natural gas market has been challenged by a number of factors including the increase in U.S. production and the 2009 global recession, Canada’s natural gas industry does have a bright future if we are able to build a liquefied natural gas industry to ship Canadian natural gas to Asian markets.
-Based on a 2015 Conference Board of Canada report, between 2016 and 2045, the economic impacts of supporting a British Columbia LNG industry are significant and estimates include:
+Based on a 2018 CAPP data the economic impacts of supporting a Canadian LNG industry are significant and estimates include:

-- Employment growth on a national level increases by 65,000 jobs, with 46,800 occurring in British Columbia.
+- Employment growth on a national level increases by 10,000 direct or indirect jobs

-- Annual government revenues (corporate, personal, indirect taxes and royalties) increasing by $6 billion annually, with an equal split going to the federal and British Columbia governments.
+- Annual government revenues (corporate, personal, indirect taxes and royalties) for the provincial and federal governments